jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 The ultimate purpose of the [GridScout™][gridscout] map-search tool is to provide for a better community defense.
-For that same purpose, I'm building a new rifle.
+For that same purpose, I'm building a new firearm.
 I call it the RC1.
 Why RC1?
 Because it's easier to explain that RC1 stands for Reeder Carbine #1 than to explain that PK6 (my original name for the RC1 concept) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Firearm design
 My intent is to create a weapon that is well suited for all ranges from 0 to 300 yards and easy to operate in close quarters.
-The barrel will be just long enough to avoid the red tape of a short-barreled rifle.
+The barrel will be just long enough to avoid the red tape associated with a short-barreled rifle.
 This length also serves to keep the muzzle velocity high enough for medium-range use.
 If I put a muzzle brake on it, it'll be a short, single-chamber model that minimizes the added weight and length.

 The RC1 will have a very short, fixed-length buttstock.
 This would make it uncomfortable with the standard 33° grip angle, so its pistol grip will instead